photoprism/photoprism-docs/docs/known-issues.md

 Symbolic [links to files and directories](https://github.com/photoprism/photoprism/issues/1049) within the *originals* folder are supported if they are accessible from the environment in which your instance is running.
 However, you cannot mount a symbolic link as a *storage* folder or use links within the *storage* folder.

+## User Authentication

+Session and user management have been re-implemented in the latest [stable release](release-notes.md).
+If you are upgrading from a preview build, you will need to run the `photoprism users reset --yes` command [in a terminal](getting-started/docker-compose.md#command-line-interface) after the upgrade to recreate the new database tables so that they are compatible with the stable version.
+This will not affect your pictures or albums.

+Upgrading from the last stable version should work without any problems.
+However, if you have already created additional accounts with the previously offered unofficial multi-user support, you will notice that only the main admin account is migrated automatically.
+Run `photoprism users legacy` [in a terminal](getting-started/docker-compose.md#command-line-interface) to display the legacy accounts so you can migrate them manually if needed.

+Please note that the current release does not yet include support for user roles other than *Admin*, as we need to specify, create and test each new role before we can release it.
+Once this is done, we will also provide additional user management documentation.

 ## Face Recognition

 ### Legacy Hardware ###